FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 # Managing web security rules

-For the `latest` development environment, the latest [OWASP core ruleset](https://coreruleset.org/) is installed by default, but _not_ enabled by default.
+For the `latest` docker image, the latest release of the [OWASP core ruleset](https://coreruleset.org/) is installed by default, but _not_ enabled by default.
 This simulates what are probably common Web Application Firewall configurations for WordPress hosting providers.

 By default, it merely audits.
 See the log in `/var/log/apache2/modsec_audit.log`.

-To enable filtering--rejecting requests that exceed the rules' tolerances--editor your `.env.local`:
+To enable filtering--actually rejecting requests that exceed the rules' tolerances--edit your `.env.local`:

 ```
 ENABLE_MOD_SECURITY=true